Sivaram46/TensorLib/README.md

 /* Can be used in an arithmetic expressions. */ auto ten2 = ten + (ten * 2);

-/* Can be sliced usign LA::Slice and LA::Range. */
+/* Can be sliced usign TL::Slice and TL::Range. */
-using LA::Slice;
+using TL::Slice;
-using R = LA::Range;
+using R = TL::Range;
 auto rect = ten(Slice(1, R(2)));    // == ten[1, :2]

 /* Slicing returns a reference to the original tensor. */